PAIN METER’S ORIGIN STORY

 EXTRACTING PATIENT INFORMATION VS. READING MINDS OR EYEBROWS

 Patients tend to be nervous, shy, or do not know how to accurately communicate their pain levels to health care professionals.
-The Pain Meter allows doctors to put themselves in the head of the patient without trying to read a patient’s behaviours or facial expressions behind the mask.
+The Pain Meter allows doctors to put themselves in the head of the patient without trying to read a patient’s behaviours or facial expressions.

 HOW IT WORKS

 - Teach the patient to squeeze the bulb when they feel something change (sensitivity)

 - Read pain levels in real-time

 - Increase accuracy with anatomical specificity